Necessary and sufficient graphical conditions for optimal adjustment sets in causal graphical models with hidden variables: Further theoretical results and proofs

 Consider the set $\E'=\{E'\in \Opt \setminus \Par: \X \ci E' ~|~\Sel \Opt \setminus \{E'\}\}$.
 This implies that $\A_{\E'}=\A\setminus (\A_\Par\A_\E)$ fulfills $\A_{\E'} \ci \X ~|~\Sel \Opt\setminus \A_{\E'}$ and since $\Sel \Opt\setminus \A_{\E'}=\Sel\B \A_\Par\A_\E$ we have

 This now leads to term~(ii) $\geq$ term~(iv) by considering two ways of decomposing the following CMI:

-\textbf{``only if''}: We need to prove that if either Condition (I) or Condition (II) or both are not fulfilled, then graphical optimality does not hold (implying that also $\Opt$ is not optimal).
+\textbf{``only if''}: We need to prove that if either Condition (I) or Condition (II) or both are not fulfilled, then for every valid adjustment set $\Z$ (including $\Opt$) there exists a valid set $\Z'$ and a distribution $\Prob$ compatible with $\Gra$ such that $J_{\Z}<J_{\Z'}$, i.e., with a \emph{strictly larger} adjustment information, implying that graphical optimality does not hold.
+We separate the proof into adjustment sets $\Z$ with $\Opt\setminus \Z\neq \emptyset$ for which the adjustment set $\Z'=\Opt$ together with a suitably constructed distribution $\Prob$ fulfills $J_{\Z}<J_{\Z'}$ and $\Opt\setminus \Z = \emptyset$ for which either $\Z'=\Opt$ or $\Z'=\Optnpi$ fulfills $J_{\Z}<J_{\Z'}$, depending on further case distinctions as discussed below.

+We first consider adjustment sets $\Z$ with $\Opt\setminus \Z\neq \emptyset$, i.e. adjustment sets that are \emph{not} supersets of the $\Opt$-set.
+Consider $\Z'=\Opt$, which is valid by Thm.~\ref{thm:validity}, and implies $\R\neq \emptyset$ in the notation used throughout this paper.
+For all $\Z$ we can actually show that there always exists a distribution $\Prob$ such that $J_{\Z}<J_{\Z'}$, irrespective of whether Condition~(I) and/or (II) holds or not.